 About Bulimia |

-nervosa typically feel a lack of control during their eating binges.
-Their food is usually eaten secretly and gobbled down rapidly with little chewing.
+Bulimia, also called bulimia nervosa, is a psychological eating disorder where a person typically feel a lack of control during eating binges.
+The food is usually eaten secretly and gobbled down rapidly with little chewing.
 A binge is usually ended by abdominal discomfort.

 When the binge is over, the person with bulimia nervosa feels guilty and purges to rid his or her body of the excess calories.
+Excessive shape and weight concerns are characteristics of bulimia nervosa.

-people would in a similar situation.
 Binge eating is not a response to intense hunger.
 It is usually a response to depression,

 stress, or self esteem issues.